Betchya/lambdas/README.md

 # Serverless land!

-## If this is a new Lambda
+## When adding a new Lambda function

 Before pushing your code, make sure you make an empty Lambda project through the AWS Console.

+Create a new directory in the /lambda directory and give it the same name as the Lambda function you made through the console.
+You must name your new folder the same as the empty Lambda function you just created.
+The workflow uses the directory name to determine where to deploy the Lambda.

+## If this is a new Go Lambda function

 Make sure you use the provided.al2023 runtime, provided.al2 will cause runtime errors!
-You must name your new folder the same as the empty Lambda function you just created.
+The workflow compiles the code to be compatiable with x86-64 architecture; make sure select that when creating a new Lambda in the AWS Console.

-## If you're updating a Lambda
+## If this is a new NodeJS Lambda function

-Just push your code as normal.

-## Workflow files
+Select the Node.js 20.x runtime when creating a new lambda in the console.

+## What does the workflow do?

-When you submit a PR, a workflow file will run that will detect new or updated Lambdas.
+When you submit a PR, a workflow will run that will detect new or updated Lambdas.
 On merge with main, another workflow will deploy your code to AWS.

 ## If credentials are failing